jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 It took awhile to really understand it, but essentially, the algorithm involves keeping track of all potential moves that can be made based on the current state of the game (or, stated formally, all cumulative actions made by the opponent up to this point: a₋ᵢ), and then making the move that would be least costly compared to all the rest (aᵢ).
 It implements a score counter system, which assigns a numerical point for each possible move (either positive for moves approaching a win or negative for moves approaching a loss) in order for the computer to calculate the value of the least costly move to make that turn (vᵢ).

 I built the logic of my Tic-Tac-Toe game before deciding to add an A.I. player, and my implementation did not have points allocated to moves (I was too lazy to refactor).
-However, as there are only two real possible scoring outcomes in such a simple game: An ‘absolute win’ or ‘absolute loss,' and the game is over *immediately* after either of the two is achieved (instead of a continuum of worst, worse, better or best states with different point achievements), I figured Minimax per move point tracking wasn’t needed for my fast and dirty approach to the problem.
-Instead, just a general awareness of those two possible win/loss states are required, or rather, an awareness of all situations *just before* one of those states is achieved is required, which informs the A.I. whether to go in for the win or to block the opponent's win when the situation presents itself.
+I decided to see if there was a way to implement some A.I. logic without having to refactor everything.
+What dawned on me is that there are only two real possible scoring outcomes in such a simple game: An ‘absolute win’ or ‘absolute loss.'
+The game is over *immediately* after either of the two is achieved (instead of a continuum of worst, worse, better or best states with different point achievements), so I figured Minimax per move point tracking wasn’t needed for my first crack at the problem.
+Instead, just a general awareness of those two possible win/loss states would do, or rather, an awareness of all situations *just before* one of those states is achieved is required, which informs the A.I. whether to go in for the win or to block the opponent's win when the situation presents itself.

 ![](http://i.imgur.com/OhRUULG.png)
-> Knowledge of all potential possible moves isn't necessary, just the immediate knowledge of when a win is imminent, and where to go in order to win or block.
+> Knowledge of all potential possible moves won't be necessary, just the immediate knowledge of when a win is imminent, and where to go in order to win or block.

 A Tick-Tac-Toe board is a simple 3x3 board (9 squares or cells).
 My implementation of the game uses a Board class to display and keep track of all of the cells on the board.
 The state of each cell is represented as an array from index 0 to 8 (9 cells) mapped to the 9 cells on a game board, left to right, from index 0 being the very top left of the board, to index 8 being the very bottom right of the board.
 The #cells method shows the board's cell array, and the #display method shows the game board in it's current state.
 The board is initialized with 9 blank cells.